sjohannknecht/personal_website/README.md

 # Personal website project

 This is my personal Website project which I use to display my portfolio.
 It's written in plain HTML, CSS and Javascript.
-The website is responsive and works for desktop and mobile.

 ![Screenshot of the battleship website showcasing the gameplay](website-example.png)